vanti-dev/sc-bos/docs/feats/README.md

 ### Azure IoT

 This auto publishes trait resources to Azure IoT Hub.
-Written for the INF data dashboard project originally, it has been written without that specific infrastructure in mind.
+Written for a client data dashboard project originally, it has been written without that specific infrastructure in mind.

 The automation subscribes to changes in a configured list of device traits, serialises the changes to JSON, and publishes them to a configured MQTT topic.